 The Apertura DT-series telescopes keep the costs down by providing very few accessories.
 In fact, there’s only two: A 25mm Plossl eyepiece, and a 6x30mm Straight-Thru finderscope.

 The 25mm Eyepiece is a four-element Plossl, and it is one of my favorites.
 Plossls have moderately wide fields of view (52 degrees) and tend to be very sharp right up to the edge.
 Though the GSO/Apertura Plossls don’t quite get the edge perfect, for the cost they are very good.
-The lenses are blackened on the inside and the all-metal/glass construction makes them very sturdy.
+The lenses are blackened on the inside, and the all-metal/glass construction makes them very sturdy.
 I have dropped mine a few times, which you should try not to do, and they have suffered no damage.
 There’s a good reason that most serious telescopes come with a 25mm Plossl.
 It’s a really good all-around focal length.
-It is very comfortable to look through due to generous eye relief and large eye lens, and it provides good low-but-not-too-low power.
-The 25mm in the DT6 reveals the rings of Saturn, the cloud bands of Jupiter, Jupiter’s Moons, etc, at 48x.
+It is very comfortable to look through due to its generous eye relief and large eye lens, and it provides good low-but-not-too-low power.
+The 25mm in the DT6 reveals the rings of Saturn, the cloud bands of Jupiter, Jupiter’s moons, etc, at 48x.
 However, its wide field of view also makes finding and observing faint objects much easier.

 The Moon almost fills up the eyepiece, with enough black space at the edges to keep the limb of the Moon sharp.